-- Citrix ADC (formerly NetScaler) v12.0 and later is installed on your client. - SMS PASSCODE v9.0 SP1 or later is installed and configured in your network. - Remote Authentication Dial-In User Service (RADIUS) authentication policy is configured and bind to the Citrix ADC server. - CensorNet app is installed and configured on your mobile device.
+- Citrix ADC (formerly NetScaler) v12.0 and later is installed on your client. - SMS PASSCODE v9.0 SP1 or later is installed and configured in your network.
+You can download the SMS PASSCODE v9.0 file from download.smspasscode.com/public/6260/SmsPasscode-900sp1. - Remote Authentication Dial-In User Service (RADIUS) authentication policy is configured and bind to the Citrix ADC server. - CensorNet app is installed and configured on your mobile device.